MoeBuTa/moebuta.github.io/_posts/2024/05/2024-05-06-progress-meeting-notes.md

 ![img]({{page.imgUrl}}scene-graph.png)

- - sensor-action graph (May constructed from hard coded script)
+ - sensor-action graph (May grab data from hard coded script)
    - giving a set of sensor data, find k most similar sensor nodes.
      - may start with one sensor with a few range of values
        - e.g.: distance sensor, range [0, 1000], 0-200, 200-400, 400-600, 600-800, 800-1000, >1000